WebberZone/top-10/readme.txt

 = 2.2.0 =

 * Features:
-	* Caching system using the Transients API
+	* Caching system using the Transients API.
+By default the cache is refreshed every hour
+	* Styles interface lets you select between No styles, Left Thumbs (previously the default style) and Text Only
 	* Option to limit posts only with a specified date range
 	* Option in Top 10 meta box to exclude display of popular posts in widget if needed
 	* Option in Top 10 meta box to exclude post from popular posts list